-In California, federal, state and local community organizations coordinate to ensure that groceries are available at local food banks.
+In California, federal, state, and local community organizations coordinate to make sure that groceries are available at local food banks.

 - Free Summer Lunch Programs

-Free lunches are available to all children under 18, regardless of income, every summer.
+Free lunches are available to all children under 18, regardless of income.

 - School Meals

 Free or reduced-price breakfast and lunch at public schools when in session.

 - Women, Infants and Children (WIC) Program